 By Ryan K. Boman, Editor in Chief

-Folklore has it that, almost a century ago, legendary blues man Robert Johnson went to a country intersection at midnight and sold his soul to Satan to gain mystical, musical ability.
-The story follows that his deal with the Devil led to not only unprecedented success, but an untimely death at the age of 27.
+Folklore has it, almost a century ago, legendary blues man Robert Johnson went to a country intersection at midnight and sold his soul to Satan, trading it for mystical, musical ability.
+However, while his deal with the Devil not only gave him ungodly playing and singing skills, it also led to his untimely death at the age of 27.

 The moral of the mythology?
 That every blood pact has an inevitable consequence.

 Impact Wrestling’s Sami Callihan is standing at his own set of crossroads right now.
 In his attempt to touch greatness, it seems that he’s willing to taste the kiss of evil.

 That’s been pretty apparent in the way Callihan has handled the mountain of bad press he’s gotten from a recent incident where he legitimately injured opponent Eddie Edwards with a vicious baseball bat strike.
 Video of the skull shot has quickly gone viral, circulating on the internet and catching the attention of several, stunned media outlets, due to its extreme brutality.

 As the perpetrator of said incident, Callihan hasn’t been shy in his response, either.

 “I don’t owe anyone an apology, and that’s the way I feel,” Callihan said, in a feisty interview recently with TheGorillaPositon.com, where he remained insolent throughout.
 “People can say whatever they want about me out there, and I really don’t give a damn.
 I’m just going to keep doing what I do, and bringing the style that I bring.”